 The Department of Rehabilitation, within the College of Health Sciences and Human Services currently offers an undergraduate Bachelor of Science degree that prepares students to assist people with disabilities.
 We also offer a Master of Science degree in Rehabilitation Counseling and a Ph.D. in Rehabilitation Counseling.
 Seventeen full-time (tenured, tenure track and non-tenured) faculty teach in the Program.
-The undergraduate program is a charter member of the Council of Rehabilitation Education’s Registry of Undergraduate Programs in Disability and Rehabilitation Studies.
+The undergraduate program is fully accredited by CORE, 2013-2021.
 The Master's Program is fully accredited by CORE, 2011-2014.
+The Department of Rehabilitation is currently ranked #17 in the nation by U.S. News and World Report.
 For Program Performance and Outcomes scroll to the bottom of the page.

-The Department is located in a modern facility (Health Sciences West building) featuring dedicated classrooms, state of the art interviewing and counseling training rooms, and a vocational evaluation lab.
-Within the Department space is also the Center for Hispanic Resources in Rehabilitation and the Addictions Studies Project.
-Two other externally funded projects, Project Enhance The Rehabilitation Research Initiative, are located in the Rehab.
-Annex.
+The Department of Rehabilitation is located in a modern facility (Health Sciences & Health Services West building) featuring dedicated classrooms and a state of the art vocational evaluation lab.
+Within the Department there are programs that provide faculty, student, and community resources for an in-depth education.
+These programs include Addictions Resource Center (ARC), DRS Project HIRE, UTPA Community REHAB Job Placement Services (CRJPS) and the Center for Hispanic Resources in Rehabilitation.
 Students enrolled in the Department are exposed to a rich cultural experience.
-Due to the proximity of the University of Texas-Pan American (UTPA) to the Texas-Mexico border (approximately 15 miles), most of the area residents speak fluent Spanish.
-In fact, approximately 85% of the UTPA student body self identifies as Mexican American.
+Due to the proximity of the University of Texas-Pan American (UTPA) to the Texas-Mexico border (approximately 15 miles), most of the area residents are bilingual speaking English and Spanish.
+In fact, approximately 87% of the UTPA student body self identifies as Mexican American.
+In addition students in the deaf rehabilitation concentration have the opportunity to participate in service learning through Valley ICAN.

-The Department sponsors active student organizations called the R.E.H.A.B.
-Club and the Deaf Rehab Club.
+The Department sponsors active student undergraduate & graduate organizations: R.E.H.A.B.
+Club, Aspiring Substance Abuse Professionals (A-SAP) organization, Deaf Rehab Club and The Graduate Rehabilitation Counselors Association (GRCA).
 The stated goals of these clubs are to increase awareness (of self and others) of people with disabilities and provided opportunities for community service while also having fun!
 Typical student activities include community projects, fund raising, disability awareness activities, and club sponsored field trips.
 Recent members have taken trips to Corpus Christi, Houston, Austin, and San Antonio.

 Students with Disabilities